ffvoigt/minimal-mistakes-playground/_pages/faq.md

 The openSPIM is most successful as an educational tool to train microscopists in how to set up and operate a light-sheet microscope.
 The mesoSPIM initiative is intended to provide the imaging community with facility-grade light-sheet setups for imaging in cleared tissue.
-It is thus not intended to be used for long-term time-lapse imaging such as the openSPIM.
+It is not intended to be used for long-term time-lapse imaging such as the openSPIM.
 In addition, the openSPIM is based on standard microscope optics whereas the mesoSPIM is based on a macro-zoom setup.
 This means that the maximum achievable FOVs with an openSPIM